A friend was telling me about how she had always wanted to paint, but hadn’t had time. Now that her children are grown up she wants to make a start.

 Acrylic Painting – what you need to start

 These are descriptions of the Basic art Supplies.
-Click Here to jump to the list with pictures!
+You can jump ahead by Clicking Here

 Paints – A set with good colours for mixing and some basic much-used colours works for any painting style.